konveyor/konveyor.github.io/content/Move2Kube/Tutorials/migrateDockerComposeKube.md

 4. Run the transformation phase.

-> **Important:** For most prompts we accept the default in this tutorial.
+> **Important:** For most prompts, accept the default in this tutorial.
 However, some prompts to watch out for are:
 >
-- **Kind of service/ingress created for the `redis` service:**.
-Here, select `ClusterIP` so the service port will not be exposed via the Ingress.
+* **Kind of service/ingress created for the `redis` service:**.
+Select `ClusterIP` so the service port will not be exposed via the Ingress.
-- **Exposed 'web' service URL path:** Since most website frontends are built to be served under `/` we can use that here instead of `/web`.
+* **Exposed 'web' service URL path:** Since most website frontends are built to be served under `/` use that instead of `/web`.
-- **Image registry URL and image registry namespace:** The image registry URL is where the container images will be pushed after building Docker Hub (index.docker.io), Quay (quay.io), IBM Cloud Container Registry (us.icr.io), etc. The `namespace` here means the username on your target image registry and not the Kubernetes cluster namespace.
+* **Image registry URL and image registry namespace:** The image registry URL is where the container images will be pushed after building Docker Hub (index.docker.io), Quay (quay.io), IBM Cloud Container Registry (us.icr.io), etc. The `namespace` here means the username on the target image registry and not the Kubernetes cluster namespace.
-- **Ingress host and TLS secret:** If you are deploying to MiniKube, use `localhost` as the ingress host domain.
-If you are deploying to Kubernetes cluster on IBM Cloud, then you can find your ingress subdomain on your cluster on IBM Cloud as shown here.
-You can leave the TLS secret blank.
+* **Ingress host and TLS secret:** If deploying to MiniKube, use `localhost` as the ingress host domain.
+If deploying to a Kubernetes cluster on IBM Cloud, then find the ingress subdomain on the cluster on IBM Cloud as shown here.
+Leave the TLS secret blank.

 ```console
 $ move2kube transform